 First, determine your water needs

 If you schlepped water to your boat in jerricans, you’re probably like me and very frugal with your water.
 You dribble water out of your foot pump to fresh-water rinse your dishes and brush your teeth.
-You take a sponge bath once a week.
+One sponge bath a week is all you can spare.
 You wash your clothes, by hand, once a month.
-Doing this, you got away with one gallon per person per day.
+All of this lets you get away with just over one gallon per day.

-But now that we’re going to have a watermaker we can be more comfortable!
+Having a watermaker will improve quality of life, and thus also morale.
 Now we can rinse down with fresh water after each dip in the ocean, rinse our anchor chain with fresh water before stowing it in the locker, rinse our decks and sails with fresh water after a passage, take real showers on a daily basis, etc. It’s a good idea to double or even triple your previous usage.